monitoring

 February 10, 2025

-Keep Shopify and WooCommerce stores online with exit1.dev's free website monitor.
-Unlimited URLs, 1-minute checks, SSL and domain protection, and blunt advice on keeping carts alive.
+Keep Shopify and WooCommerce stores online with exit1.dev's website monitor.
+10 free monitors with 5-minute checks, SSL protection, and blunt advice on keeping carts alive.

 Free Website Monitoring for Shopify and WooCommerce